vinay03/bash-helpers/README.md

 ## Installation
-1. Clone this repository in your User root directory
+1. Clone this repository in your User's root directory

 2. Edit one of the following files according to your base operating system :
 - `~/.bashrc` for Linux